EIS1600/presentations/2022_09_DOT2022/index.md

 class: middle

-* **NOTE:** for EIS1600, I needed to make sure that I am using all the relevant texts from the corpus (i.e., all chronicles and biographical collections, or texts that might not be as squarely identifiable as such, but in fact contain lost of relevant information.
+* **NOTE:** for EIS1600, I needed to make sure that I am using all the relevant texts from the corpus — i.e., all chronicles and biographical collections, or texts that might not be as squarely identifiable as such, but in fact contain lots of relevant information.

 - ***issues* with TFIDF**:
 	- does not always work perfectly for this purpose, since we only use “vocabulary” as our *proxy*;

 	- allows us to find “familiars” / “comparables” of specific texts, but does not necessarily grasps more complex categories like “genre”;
 	- costly in terms of computational resources (“do not try this at home”);

-		- a huge thank-you to Prof Savant for letting me use the KITAB Server with its 48 cores, 128Gb of RAM, and practically unlimited storage space; it still takes days to run this kind of analyses;
+		- a huge thank-you to Prof Savant for letting me use the KITAB Server with its 48 cores, 128Gb of RAM, and practically unlimited storage space; it still may take days to run this kind of analysis (mainly postprocessing);

 ---
 background-image: url(./images/bg_default_2021_white.png)